Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: Numerical Examples

 $\lm^n_1(t) = n$\: and\: $m^n_1(t) = n$; \quad $\lm^n_2(t) = 1.1n + 0.1n \sin(t)$\: and\: $m^n_2(t) = n$.

 Thus, we test two overload settings in this example.
 In the first interval, we can see whether the fluid approximation stabilizes.
-Since there is sharing of class-$1$ customers, previous results in the literature (see the review in \S \ref{secLit}) do not extend directly to our case.
+Since there is sharing of class-$1$ customers, previous results such as in \cite{LW12a} do not apply directly to our case.
 In the second interval, we expect to see a sinusoidal behavior of the system, because the staffing in both pools is fixed.
 In particular, the fluid model should not approach a fixed point after the switch at time $t = 20$.

-We now simulate the case $n= 100$ and $n = 400$ to make the figures clear, since in the second period.
+We compare the fluid approximation to simulations for $n= 100$ and $n = 400$.
 Figures \ref{figVaryDiff}--\ref{figVaryQ2} demonstrate the effectiveness of the fluid model and the numerical algorithm.
-First, Figure \ref{figVaryDiff} shows that the control stabilizes the two queues at the appropriate relation, and that the algorithm captures that well.
-(We emphasize again that each queue is computed independently via the AP.)
-As expected, the fluid over $[0, 20)$ approaches a fixed point, and exhibits a sinusoidal behavior after $t = 20$, with the accuracy of the approximation growing together with the size of the system.
+As expected, the fluid over $[0, 20)$ approaches a fixed point, and exhibits a sinusoidal behavior after $t = 20$, with the accuracy of the fluid approximation increasing in the scale parameter $n$.